sstreisand/DataVisualization/README.md

 * Color code bars by region of the country
 * Use stacked bar chart breaking down different characteristics for each state (count of public/private/for-profit for example)

-Here is my initial gist (it was slightly renovated from the initial design because I added the sort checkbox): [https://gist.github.org/sstreisand/85ab9c34324ea92fb185](Data Visualization Final Project Take 2)
+Here is my initial gist (it was slightly renovated from the initial design because I added the sort checkbox but forgot to save the original): [https://gist.github.org/sstreisand/85ab9c34324ea92fb185](Data Visualization Final Project Take 2)

 Here is an updated gist where I added the other data values - population, and number of Institutions per 100,000 of population.
 You can sort by value (when checked) or else states are sorted alphabetically. http://gist.github.org/sstreisand/968d2752a1c0b1ce6dde/

+In my later iterations I added the choropleth based on feedback that said to try it even if I didn't use it.
+I added a checkbox to show the map and in final iteration either the map shows or the chart shows.
+I added a story so that it starts off by guiding the viewer through charts (sorted and unsorted) and maps and then allows the viewer to select their own.

 #Feedback
 - include all feedback you received from others on your visualization from the first sketch to the final visualization